If you’re waiting for someone to tell you what to do next, you’re on the wrong side of innovation and disruption

 Don’t worry, this is all human.
 This is all about change.
 And that’s why all of this is so hard.

 The reality is that markets are moving in new directions.
 When disruption comes, how most organisations operate, guided by their legacy perspectives, processes, policies, and technologies, are becoming increasingly outdated.
 They are not keeping up with people and technology as they evolve, and they are not in a position to effectively respond in their current state.

 Digital Darwinism favours those who take action.
 It’s what we do about it now, not tomorrow, that counts.

 Today, digital transformation, innovation, customer and employee experience, all require updated and upgraded mindsets and perspectives to see that we are no longer our customers.

 Customer and employee preferences, expectations and standards for excellence no longer align with legacy models and services.
-What they love, need or want mirror the most intuitive and advanced experiences that are usually outside of our industry.
+What they love, need or want to mirror the most intuitive and advanced experiences that are usually outside of our industry.
 Yet, we continue to benchmark ourselves against our competitors and the industry as a whole, missing human cues that can guide us on a more relevant path to change and innovation.

 What people relate to and how people make decisions, and why, are also changing.
 Pervasive internet, mobile devices, apps/services and the slew of next-gen technologies to follow are reprogramming how we think and operate.
 We are literally reprogramming our brains every time we connect to the grid.
-The apps we use are conditioning us to believe we are at the center of our own universe.
-The on-demand services we have access to now are teaching us that we can have what we want, when we want.
+The apps we use are conditioning us to believe we are at the centre of our own universe.
+The on-demand services we have access to now are teaching us that we can have what we want when we want.
 We activate neurons and emotions, and each time we experience new possibilities and learn new capabilities.
 What we valued yesterday is…yesterday’s standard.

 With each voice command, swipe, pinch, tap, or immersion into alternate realities, our centers of reference move further away from where they were yesterday, the day before, the day before that and so on.